 The networked accessed storage space provided for your department or research group that is managed by JHU IT staff and facilities will provide a certain level of security, including controlled password access, firewalls and other protections.
 However, not all JHU servers are rated with adequate security for human subjects data. for storing unencrypted files containing Personally Identifying Information or Personal Health.
 Information such as medical records.
 For PHI records in particular, NAS and other data servers must meet security levels established by HIPAA and similar standards.

 If you are working with files containing PHI/PII, it is your responsibility to check with your department or research group's IT representative on the security rating of your server storage, and its approval level for sensitive data.
 IT Departmental contacts: https://it.johnshopkins.edu/help/additional_info/dept.html

-IRB applications, particularly for School of Medicine studies and those requiring review by the JHM Data Trust, may require completion of a Data Security Checklist reporting which servers and storage options will be used for sensitive data.
-Storage outside of those previously rated for PHI/PII security will require an additional review using the Data Security Profile.
+IRB applications, particularly for School of Medicine studies and those requiring review by the JHM Data Trust, may require completion of a Risk Tiers Calculator reporting which servers and storage options will be used for sensitive data.
+Storage outside of those previously rated for PHI/PII security may require an additional review by the IT Risk group.
 Note also policies from the JHM Data Trust Council for maintaining Data Registries of clinical and medical data: Guidelines and Technical Requirements for Registries (DATAG001)

 Secure Cloud Storage